Do you want a big and strong chest? Then you need to develop both the upper, middle, and lower chest muscle fibers.

 Machines for chest flyes will generally have you working in a direction perpendicular to your torso, which (just like the flat bench press) will work your entire chest, including your lower pecs.

 You can’t go wrong with the classics.
-The push-up is a fantastic chest exercise that you always carry with you.
+The push-up is a great chest exercise that you always carry with you.
 The best part in the context of this article?
 It emphasizes your lower chest because of the pressing angle.

 Some people scoff at the push-up because they think they are too strong for it, and that the high number of reps they can do makes this exercise light to the point of it being useless.